withaarzoo/100-Days-of-Code/[ Day 27 ] - Animated Cute Lion/README.md

 # Animated Cute Lion

+This project is part of Day 27 of the #100DaysOfCode Challenge.

 Welcome to the **Animated Cute Lion** repository!
 This project showcases a delightful animated lion created using HTML and CSS animations.
 It's a fun and engaging way to learn about web animations while enjoying the cuteness of a lion.

 ## Preview